martinhoeller/blog/_posts/2020-05-25-test-supported-development.md

 2. Instead of the generic `Error` type we now return our concrete `LogoutError`.
 3. `showConfirmationDialog()`'s completion handler returns a `Bool` indicating whether the user confirmed or not.
 If they declined we call `logout()`'s completion handler with `false` and the appropriate error case.

-Again one more testable logic!
+Again one more testable piece of logic!

 {% highlight swift %}
 class LogoutUseCaseTests: XCTestCase {